 The success of LU40 requires an inclusive group of participants – including diversity across race, ethnicity, national origin, gender, sexual orientation, religion, time in Charlotte-Mecklenburg, employment, background and perspective – to form an active and engaged network of people.

-Desire to participate in LU40 as a personal development process and as an opportunity to become more connected to the community;
+- Desire to participate in LU40 as a personal development process and as an opportunity to increase their awareness of and impact within the community;